 A few words before the battle

-First I started with the firmware upgrade on the Viewsonic with the latest available (important for proper viewing of 24arwn frames).
+First I started with the firmware upgrade on the Viewsonic with the latest available (important for proper viewing of 24hz ).

 You know very well that I avoid taking ANSI contrast measurements because they may not reflect reality in many cases.
 But here I just wanted to compare three headlights in the same space (same reflections) with the same measurement method.
 So as numbers may not be accurate but as differences between models are.